Description

 Diet

-The short-beaked saddleback dolphin eats small fish like
+The short-beaked saddleback dolphin feeds in groups and eats as much as 20 pounds of food a day.
+It eats small fish like

 Life Cycle

-The female gives birth to one baby 10-12 months after mating.
-The baby dolphin feeds on fish when it is about 6 months old, but it continues to nurse for another year.
+The female gives birth to one baby, 10-12 months after mating.
+When it is about six months old, the baby dolphin begins to feed on fish, but it continues to nurse for another year.
 Young dolphins remain with their family group.

 Behavior

 The short-beaked saddleback dolphin is a very social animal and lives in large pods or groups.
-Common dolphins usually live in pods of
+The pods usually have from

 |